 A spark had been ignited.
 As someone who loves to write, Kolarele started an essay that evolved into a book called How to Give a Great Speech.

-“And then I just started kind of getting inquiries from people.
+“And then I just started getting inquiries from people.
 So I thought, okay, yeah, I can help you.
 And I just really grew from that.”

 Since then, his business, the Great Speech Consultancy, has expanded to include not just individual coaching, but group coaching, corporate training, and online programs.